EU Unveils Plan To Counter US Green Subsidies, China Competition - UrduPoint

 EU Unveils Plan To Counter US Green Subsidies, China Competition

-The bloc is racing to compete with the United States and China to avoid businesses relocating to Asia or North America where energy costs are cheaper, but there has been division among EU member states on how to respond.
+The bloc is racing to compete with the United States and China to avoid businesses relocating to Asia or North America where energy costs are cheaper, but EU member states are divided on how to respond.

-European Commission President Ursula von der Leyen outlined the bloc's proposals but said there would be no immediate new EU funding.
+European Commission President Ursula von der Leyen outlined the bloc's proposals, welcomed by France and Germany, but said there would be no immediate new EU funding.

-"At the moment being we need to work with what we have right now.
+"At the moment ... we need to work with what we have right now.
 And focus it on the clean tech industry," she said.

-The majority of the EU's response involves repackaging already existing funds, a stop-gap measure that has earned much criticism.
+The majority of the EU response involves repackaging already existing funds, a stop-gap measure that has earned much criticism.

-German MEP Markus Ferber described the proposals on Wednesday as "old wine in new bottles" and "predictably disappointing".

 Von der Leyen left the door open to a new EU sovereignty fund being created in the future.

-But that idea has already been strongly opposed by some member states including Denmark and Finland which oppose throwing money at the problem, or boosting borrowing to resolve it.
+But that idea has already been strongly opposed by some member states including Denmark, Finland and the Netherlands which oppose throwing new money at the problem, or boosting borrowing to resolve it.

-"If you have state aid, the other side of the coin has to be funding at the EU level," von der Leyen said during a news conference.
+"If you have state aid, the other side of the coin has to be funding at the EU level," von der Leyen told a news conference.

 The new measures give flexibility on providing aid to companies in the green and renewable energy sector and those involved in the decarbonisation of industry.